The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Budapest became a popular destination for wellness vacations thanks to mineral-rich thermal waters.
 The benefits of balneotherapy on relaxation have been recognized and used for centuries, even by Romans in their public baths and Turks in their Turkish hammams.

-Today, Budapest has nine medicinal baths and 123 hot springs with water temperatures between 30 to 40 degrees Celsius.
-You can use swimming pools, steam rooms, saunas, and massages.
-Also, you can buy mineral-rich water to drink or fill up empty bottles at thermal water fountains.
+Today, Budapest boasts nine medicinal baths and 123 hot springs, with water temperatures ranging from 30 to 40 degrees Celsius.
+You can use swimming pools, steam rooms and saunas and get a massage.

-We recommend visiting the Szechenyi Baths with 15 indoor pools and Gellert Baths, known for turquoise ceramics and Instagram-friendly spots.
+We recommend visiting the Szechenyi Baths with 15 indoor pools and the Gellert Baths, known for turquoise ceramics and Instagram-friendly spots.
 Other favored thermal baths in Budapest are Rudas, Lukacs, Kiraly, and Veli Bej baths.

 Vorosmarty Square Christmas Fair.
 Photo courtesy of Visit Hungary